Selling Golf Clubs Online: How to Get More?

 Shaft material

 This will mostly apply in the case of irons, but the shaft material of an iron set will affect its value.
-Most graphite shafts will get a better value for a trade-in, over a steel-shafted iron set.
+Most graphite shafts will get a better value when selling or trading, over a steel-shafted iron set.
 Take the PING G710 iron set for example.
 A 4-PW iron set with steel shafts will have a trade-in value of $480, while the same set with graphite shafts will pay out $530.

 Age